 Knowing how to save money isn’t always easy, so why not pick up a few money saving tricks?!
 Temptation lurks around every corner; there are ads online to buy this and that, billboards, commercials…the list goes on.
-Fortunately, there are legit money saving tricks that can help you overcome these temptations and meet your financial goals.
+Fortunately, there are legit money saving tricks that can help you overcome the temptation to spend money on things you don’t need or really want and meet your financial goals.

 Not only can our environment trip us up but our minds can sometimes be our own worst enemy too!
 If a goal seems too big or a task too daunting, the brain has a tendency to shut down.
 The best way to get your mind out of its rut and on to something productive is to trick yourself into thinking that whatever you’re doing isn’t work at all.